wzx123wzx/ESIS/README.md

 # Dataset details
 We evaluate our algorithm on 5 image datasets, which are all captured by Phantom 3 Advanced drone with resolution of 4000 × 3000 and available in Dronemapper website[6].
-We also propose an efficient matching image pair selection method.
 The image number is shown following.

 <table style="width:100%">